Harley Quinn: Controversies

-The cover of the first issue of the New 52s Suicide Squad title drew controversy for its sexual depiction of Harley Quinn.
+The cover of the first issue of the New 52 Suicide Squad title drew controversy for its sexual depiction of Harley Quinn.
 This also caused some fans of the character to send Adam Glass hate mail and personal threats.

 In September 2013, DC Comics announced an art contest entitled "Break into comics with Harley Quinn!", in which contestants were to draw Harley in one of four different suicide scenarios.
 This contest drew controversy not only because it was announced close to National Suicide Prevention Week, but also because of the sexualized portrayal of Harley Quinn in the fourth scenario, in which the character attempts suicide while naked in her bathtub, which was highly criticised.
 The American Foundation for Suicide Prevention, American Psychiatric Association, and National Alliance on Mental Illness all responded to the controversy in an emailed group statement to the Huffington Post: "We are disappointed that DC Comics has decided to host a contest looking for artists to develop ways to depict suicide attempts by one of its main villains – Harley Quinn".
 After seeing the reactions to the contest, DC Comics apologized, saying they should have made it clear it was a dream sequence that was not supposed to be taken seriously.
 In the final version, the bathtub scene was cut and replaced with Harley Quinn sitting on a rocket while flying in space.

 DC Rebirth

-In June 2016, the DC Rebirth event relaunched DC Comics' entire line of comic book titles.
-Both Harley Quinn as well as Suicide Squad were rebooted, with the latter starting with the one-shot issue Suicide Squad: Rebirth #1 (October 2016).
-Harley Quinn's DC Rebirth design included pink and blue dyed hair tips and a jacket inspired by Margot Robbie's portrayal of the character in the 2016 film Suicide Squad, a change established in the last issues of her New 52 series.
+DC's June 2016 relaunch of its entire monthly comics line, DC Rebirth, the character appeared in both the one-shot issue Suicide Squad: Rebirth #1 (October 2016), with a design that included design included pink and blue dyed hair tips and a jacket inspired by Margot Robbie's portrayal of the character in the 2016 film Suicide Squad, a change established in the last issues of her New 52 series.

 Harley Quinn returned as a regular character in the relaunched Suicide Squad series, written by Rob Williams.
 The series was canceled in January 2019.

 Harley Quinn's relaunched ongoing series is a direct continuation of the former, with Conner and Palmiotti still writing for the character, and Hardin and Timms illustrating the interior art.
 After having written 64 issues of Harley Quinn's ongoing series, Conner and Palmiotti's five-year run ended with the 34th issue of the series in December 2017, with writer Frank Tieri and artist Inaki Miranda taking over the title.
 Tieri's run on the series ended with the series' 42nd issue, followed by a two-issue storyline written by Christopher Sebela and illustrated by Mirka Andolfo.
 By issue #45 in July 2018, Sam Humphries was the new writer for the series, with John Timms returning to provide art.
 The series ended in August 2020.